 Adding a minority, woman or veteran as an owner, manager or partner with the sole intent of winning set-asides will not get you there.
-David Noel, a business consultant specializing in government contracting and based at South Florida State College, stresses that the business must be 51 percent owned AND operated by a woman, minority, or veteran.
+The business must be 51 percent owned and operated by a woman, minority, or veteran.
 Expect strict audits and scrutiny of documents to ensure that the person in control over day-to-day operations does indeed meet this requirement.

 Forget the “box-checking” mentality and just focus on being the best in your business.